hiltermann/homekit-infused/addons/map-card.md

 - If you need less devices/persons to track than the preprogrammed three, simply remove a line

 ### Install
-- Create a new file in the view you want (e.g. /homekit-infused/user/views/location/), you can name it however you want
+- Create a new file inside the folder of the view you want (e.g. /homekit-infused/user/views/location/), you can name the file however you want (e.g. map-card.yaml)
-- Copy the code below and make the necessary changes
+- Copy the code below and make changes if needed

 ```
 - type: horizontal-stack